Floessie/frt/README.md

 Things you can only do inside your task class:
 * `yield()`: If there's another task with the same or higher priority, switch over to it voluntarily.
+* `nap()`: Sleep the shortest possible time.
 * `msleep(milliseconds)`: Sleep for some milliseconds.
 This suspends the task so that others can run.
   - Be aware that there's a [timer granularity](https://github.com/feilipu/Arduino_FreeRTOS_Library#general) of usually 15 milliseconds.
 So giving for example `14` here won't sleep but simply yield, and giving `20` will only sleep for 15 milliseconds.
-See the next function to work-around this.
+If you want to definitely sleep for a short time use `nap()`, otherwise see the next function to work-around this.
 * `msleep(milliseconds, remainder)`: Sleep for some milliseconds and store the remaining milliseconds in `remainder`.
 This will result in some jitter but won't loose milliseconds to the timer granularity.
 * `wait()`: Wait for a [*direct to task notification*](https://www.freertos.org/RTOS_Task_Notification_As_Binary_Semaphore.html).
 Some other task must call `post()` to wake you up again.
 * `wait(milliseconds)`: Same as above, but with a timeout.
 Returns `true` if someone `post()`ed you, or `false` on timeout.